Claude Focus Workflow

 | `CF_BASE_BRANCH` | `main` | Branch this worktree was forked from |

 Read by `cfd` for cleanup, `cfl` for listing, and `cfgc` for merge-back flows.
+Used by `cfr` to rebuild session context during orphan recovery.

 ### Session Branch (csb)